Brad Withrow-Robinson, OSU Forestry & Natural Resources Extension agent, Benton, Linn and Polk Counties

 But how about the really big events or when something very different, like a wildland fire happens?
 Are you and your family ready?

-My wife’s activities are triggered by a growing scientific and public awareness of the likelihood of a massive earthquake in the Pacific Northwest.
+My wife has been working to get our family ready for disaster.
+Her activities are triggered by a growing scientific and public awareness of the likelihood of a massive earthquake in the Pacific Northwest.
 Not just fear mongering, there is an abundance of good information about the risk, but also about prudent steps people can take to be prepared.
 Seems that being prepared is not just for Boy Scouts anymore.
 So we are putting up supplies to help us ride out the usual as well as a very irregular event.

 As rural woodland owners and/or residents, many readers are probably pretty well-versed in preparedness.
 You are probably better prepared than average for regular winter events, keeping more supplies on hand than many folks do, given the distance to the store.
 But you face risks that most folks do not.
 The barrage of stories and information from the likes of me has hopefully made you think about wildland fire, and also to take action regarding prevention and preparation of your house and property to survive a fire.